petergarnaes/Madklub-website/README.md

 ```

 * Switch to [preact](https://github.com/developit/preact) to decrease bundle
-size.
+size. `preact-compat` should give us very little change.
+Maybe `preact-compat`
+for production?
 * Optional polyfills/fetch/Promise/assign/keys bundle for old browsers, so we
 don't need to include it in main bundle.
 [Link](https://gist.github.com/davidgilbertson/6a66e05d6f193281a4c6b54d19acf3fd#file-optional-polyfill-js).
 * Look into service workers.
 Just [this](https://hackernoon.com/10-things-i-learned-making-the-fastest-site-in-the-world-18a0e1cdf4a7#.54l8nvqy8)
 article in general.
+Maybe because of `async`/`await` we can't just take it out?
 * Can we change fonts to native ones?
 So we don't need external ones?
+* Make the `import()` statements use our custom splits created by the
+`CommonChunksPlugin`, so they don't bundle and load the parts of the vendor
+library they use.
 * Preload/prefetch bundle
-* Use WebpackHtmlPlugin to generate the html page we serve.
-Should link instead
-of statically serving.
+* Implement preload of bundle(s) we send.
+Remember chunk hashes for production
 * Split CSS into modules that can load asynchronously.
 Take the non-minified
 CSS theme we have, and split it.
 Load it with links separately, with the most
 important modules linked first.
 Most important module would be body and navbar
 stuff, rest loads in along the way.
 All this should be very cacheable.
+* Consider using `nprogress` for things?

 ## Random Notes